cicixuxy/MTPG/README.md

 * The descriptions for testing can be downloaded on:https://drive.usercontent.google.com/download?id=1jgxjCo1yOQXuhhWmYyN_Gkh3_ajubsak

-* If you want to generate descriptions by yourself, you should download BAID database and use the specific MLLM called GalleryGPT to generate.
+* If you want to generate descriptions by yourself, you should download BAID database and use the domain-specific MLLM called GalleryGPT to generate.

 * The checkpoint can be downloaded on:https://drive.usercontent.google.com/download?id=19uSUuZ_5jCfgKzLBqAERUgmAv9Yd8Oci